WildCoastSolutions/CommandLine/README.md

 ## Scaling Up

-If you need to go beyond what this library offers, boost program_options is a good next step.
+If you need to go beyond what this library offers, boost program_options may be of interest.